 - 5 cups vegetable broth

-- ½ pound green beans (about 2 cups), chopped into bite-sized pieces
+- ½ lb green beans about 2 cups, chopped into bite-sized pieces

 - ½ cup noodles

 - sea salt and fresh ground pepper to taste

 - Heat olive oil in a large stock pot over medium-high heat until the oil turns lustrous.

 - Add chopped leek, garlic and carrots.
 Cook about 5 minutes, stirring occasionally, until vegetables relax and start to soften.

 - Add mushrooms, red pepper, and celery and continue to cook, stirring now and again for another 10 minutes, letting vegetables caramelize.